 A convincingly low price on multiple nights might just tempt your guests into elongating their visit.
 Even if this sounds like you're losing money on the room, you may just make up for it at the bar and restaurant.

 For some hotels, standard room rates are as much a fixture of the hotel as that great big tree in the car park.
 However, some things shouldn't be quite so immovable.
-By using real-time data, and creating tantalising offers you could still drag people through the door.
+By using real-time data, and creating tantalising offers you could still attract people through the door.